-This morning, I have been listening to one of my favourite composers, Hildegard von Bingen, medieval mystic, saint, prophet, creatrix, and holistic health care practitioner extraordinaire.
+This morning, I have been listening to one of my favourite composers, Hildegard of Bingen, a medieval mystic, saint, prophet, creatrix, and holistic health care practitioner extraordinaire.
 Listening to the beautiful singing and contemplating the divine feminine, I pulled two cards for my daily draw and I was completely blown away by how it all tied in…

 This is how I did I created my Hildegard-inspired Tarot spread: